akornatskyy/wheezy.http/doc/userguide.rst

 Middleware factory is initialized with ``options``, it is the same dictionary used during :py:class:`~wheezy.http.application.WSGIApplication` initialization.
-Middleware factory returns particular middleware implementaion or ``None`` (this can be useful for some sort of initialization that needs to be run during application bootstrap, e.g. defaults).
+Middleware factory returns particular middleware implementation or ``None`` (this can be useful for some sort of initialization that needs to be run during application bootstrap, e.g. defaults).